Connecticut on Ice: Great Winter Activities Last Updated 11/18

 - Another fantastic winter wonderland can be found at Ski Sundown in New Hartford.
 Add some thrills to your (hopefully not!) spills by challenging yourself on the 15 trails here that are lit up at night.

-- Two more places to hit the slopes this winter, Woodbury Ski Area and Powder Ridge Mountain Park, offer tubing parks in addition to skiing and snowboarding.
+- One more place to hit the slopes this winter, Powder Ridge Mountain Park, offer tubing parks in addition to skiing and snowboarding.
 If you think the rush of skiing down the mountains is the only downhill adventure available, you haven’t gone tubing.
 It’s a whole new way to have a blast, while getting blasted with snow.

 Skate the Ice